test-kitchen/test-kitchen/docs/content/docs/getting-started/15-adding-test.md

 Yes, you can specify one or more instances with the same Ruby regular expression globbing as any other `kitchen` sub-commands.

-Test Kitchen fails because we've setup our `server` suite to run a Policyfile named run list of `server`, but no named run list exists in our Policyfile and we haven't created the `server` recipe in our Git cookbook.
+Test Kitchen fails because we've set up our `server` suite to run a Policyfile named run list of `server`, but no named run list exists in our Policyfile and we haven't created the `server` recipe in our Git cookbook.
 Let's go fix our Policyfile and create our recipe.

 <div class="sidebar--footer">
 <a class="button primary-cta" href="/docs/getting-started/adding-recipe">Next - Adding a Recipe</a>